Russian interference in the 2016 United States elections: Claims by Anastasia Vashukevich

-2022 developments
+Subsequent developments

+Admission of campaign by Yevgeny Prigozhin

-In November 2022, Russian oligarch Yevgeny Prigozhin admitted to Russian interference in U.S. elections.
+In November 2022, Russian oligarch Yevgeny Prigozhin, founder of the Internet Research Agency, admitted to Russian interference in U.S. elections.
 CNN reported that "his statement appeared to be the first admission of a high-level Russian campaign to interfere in US elections from someone close to the Kremlin."

-In 2018, Prigozhin had been indicted along with 12 other Russian nationals and 3 Russian firms, as part of Robert Mueller's investigation into Russian election interference.
+Prigozhin had been indicted along with 12 other Russian nationals and 3 Russian firms in 2018 as part of the Mueller investigation.
 In 2020, the Justice department had dismissed the indictments against Prigozhin's catering firm Concord, because the inability to punish the indicted would possibly lead to the exposure of law enforcement techniques in the process of trial.
 In July 2022 the State Department offered a $10 million reward for information on Prigozhin and the Internet Research Agency among other Russian interference mechanisms.
 Prigozhin's admission of election interference in November followed his admission of funding the Kremlin-linked far-right mercenary Wagner Group in September 2022.
 He had also been placed on the FBI's Most Wanted list in 2021.

 U.S. officials were left unsurprised by the Russian oligarch's confession, which was phrased as a vague threat.
 "Gentlemen, we interfered, we interfere and we will interfere...
 Carefully, precisely, surgically and in our own way, as we know how.
 During our pinpoint operations, we will remove both kidneys and the liver at once."
 Prigozhin long having been sanctioned by the United States, the timing and vagueness of his admission could include elements of disinformation, with White House press secretary Karine Jean-Pierre describing it as one of many Russian narratives "aimed at undermining democracy".
 She stated the oligarch's comments "do not tell us anything new or surprising."

 State Department spokesman Ned Price said that "His bold confession, if anything, appears to be just a manifestation of the impunity that crooks and cronies enjoy under President Putin and the Kremlin...
 As you know, we have sanctioned this individual, Yevgeny Prigozhin, since 2018 for his interference with our election processes and institutions."

 On November 17, 2022, Republican political operative Jesse Benton was convicted by a federal jury for a 2016 scheme to funnel Russian money to the Donald Trump campaign.
 According to court documents, Benton caused a Russian foreign national to wire $100,000 to his consulting firm, of which $25,000 of the money from the Russian national was contributed to the Trump campaign.